growth-nirvana/seo_pages/_connectors/active_campaign.md

 sections:
   overview:
     title: Active Campaign Data Connector
-    description: The active_campaign data connector is designed to seamlessly integrate your marketing campaigns into a single platform, providing you with a holistic view of your marketing efforts.
+    description: The Active Campaign data connector is designed to seamlessly integrate your marketing campaigns into a single platform, providing you with a holistic view of your marketing efforts.
 By fetching all campaigns, this connector empowers you to analyze data, measure performance, and make data-driven decisions to